The Railway Children (2000 film): Filming locations and rolling stock

 The area of England to which the family move is not specified, but the railway scenes were filmed on the Bluebell Railway.
-The railway was chosen because of the collection of period rolling stock and Sharpthorne Tunnel, which was seen as ideal for the tunnel scene.
+The railway was chosen because of the collection of period rolling stock, Sharpthorne Tunnel, which was seen as ideal for the tunnel scene, and the fact that the Old Gentleman in the story commutes daily to London (with the 2000 setting being nearer London that the 1970 film set in Yorkshire).

 The station used in the film was Horsted Keynes, which was featured heavily in a number of scenes.
 The landslide scene was filmed in the cutting near the Three-Arch Bridge, where a sliding section of embankment was placed on the bank in order to create the landslide.

 As in the original film, a wide range of rolling stock was used.
 The locomotives seen are SECR C Class No. 592 (as the Green Dragon), NBR C Class No. 673 'Maude', LB&SCR E4 class No. 473 'Birch Grove' and LSWR B4 class No. 96 'Normandy'.
 No. 592 and Maude were painted in fictional liveries for the filming, with No. 592 wearing typical SECR lined green but with GNSR lettering, symbolising the fictional Great Northern and Southern Railway, and Maude in plain black with GNSR lettering.
 Birch Grove was seen sporting its original LB&SCR lined brown, and Normandy was painted in Southern Railway unlined black.
 Maude is based on the Bo'ness and Kinneil Railway near Edinburgh whilst the other locomotives remain on the Bluebell Railway.
 As of 2019, No. 592, Birch Grove (now painted SR Green and numbered B473), Maude and Normandy all await overhauls.

 The carriages used in one rake during the film were Metropolitan Railway Full Third No. 394 and Brake Third No. 387 (both sporting lined varnish).
 These were joined in some scenes by the old gentleman's carriage, Great Northern Railway Director's Saloon No. 706 (also sporting lined varnish).
 The other carriage set was made up of LBSCR First Class No. 7598, SECR Hundred Seaters Nos.
 971 and 1098, and SR Guards Van No. 404 (all painted in SR lined green).
 As of 2019, all of these carriages remain in use apart from No. 971, which is stored awaiting overhaul.